zigapovhe/age_range_signals/README.md

 ### Android
 - The Play Age Signals API is currently in beta
-- Real API returns "Not yet implemented" until January 1, 2026
+- **Texas**: Enforcement paused due to [federal court injunction](https://ccianet.org/news/2025/12/judge-blocks-texass-app-store-accountability-act-as-unconstitutional-speech-restriction) — API will not return live data for Texas users until litigation concludes
-- **Before Jan 1, 2026**: Use `useMockData: true` to test with `FakeAgeSignalsManager`
+- **Utah (May 2026)** and **Louisiana (July 2026)**: Still on track — APIs expected to return live data for users in these states
-- **After Jan 1, 2026**: Use `useMockData: false` (default) to get real user data
+- Use `useMockData: true` for testing until APIs go live in your target states
-- After launch, only returns real data for users in applicable US states
+- Only returns real data for users in applicable US states where laws are in effect
 - Requires Google Play Services to be installed and up to date

 ### iOS